edlugora96/YTDL/README.md

 - Node.js with express.js
 - Ffmpeg (to manipulate the video and extract the thumbs)
 - YTDL (to download the YouTube video)
-- Socket.IO (to know the live video upload status)
+- Socket.IO (to know the video upload status in live)
 - React.js with Next.js (applying SSR)
 - Redux with Redux-starter-kit (already includes redux-thunk)
 - UI material